EelcoHoogendoorn/pycomplex/README.md

 Possible novelties
 ------------------
 - Construction of boundary dual and relation to formulation of boundary conditions
-- Efficient picking of primal n-simplices using a power diagram constructed over dual-0-forms
 - Fundamental-domain interpolation of dual 0-forms; much simpler conceptually than barycentric, and can be efficiently implemented

 See also